-Detention - time served after school for
+Detention - time served after or before school

-- one detention is served for every 3 violations - one detention is served for every 3 uniform warnings - a lack of cooperation for not paying fines by due date - a teacher-issued infraction - one detention is served for every three tardies to class, study hall or homeroom - a Serious Offense - probation
+- one detention is served for every 3 violations - one detention is served for every 3 uniform warnings

+- a lack of cooperation for not paying fines by due date

+- a teacher-issued infraction

+- one detention is served for every three tardies/late arrivals to class, study hall or homeroom

+- a Serious Offense

+- probation

-Detention is scheduled every Tuesday and Thursday from 2:55 until 3:40pm until Spring Break.
-After Spring Break, detention is scheduled as needed.
-It is a continuation of the school day for students and the rules that apply to uniform, cell phone use, and other matters are in effect.
-A student who arrives to detention after 2:55pm is not permitted to enter the detention room and is subject to a second detention.
-A student who does not report to her detention is subject to a second detention.
-Students may also serve probationary detentions through mandatory Saturday School.
+Detention is held every Tuesday from 3:05pm until 3:40pm and Thursday morning from 7:05am until 7:40am.
+Detention is a continuation of the school day for students and the rules that apply to uniform, cell phone use, and other matters are in effect.
+A student who arrives late to detention or does not report at all is not permitted to complete her detention and is subject to a second detention.
+Students may also be required to attend Saturday School for disciplinary matters.

-Expulsion - The result of a Serious Offense and/or accumulating 15 violations in one school year.
+Expulsion - The result of a Serious Offense and/or accumulating 15 violations, detentions or a combination of both.
 A student may be asked to appear before a Review Board to adjudicate a Serious Offense or to appeal one's expulsion.
 The decision of the Board is incontestable and final.
-If the student is permitted to remain at Notre Dame Academy, she will have detention every day for the next 20 school days and other stipulations may be required.
+If the student is permitted to remain at Notre Dame Academy, she must follow the stipulations as written in her probation plan.

-If fifteen violations are reached again in another school year, the student is automatically dismissed.
+If fifteen violations and/or detentions are reached again in another school year, the student is automatically dismissed.
 There is no appeal.

-Fine - a monetary charge for chewing gum, having food outside of the cafeteria, parking without a permit, smoking, or having a book uncovered
+Fine - a monetary charge for chewing gum, having food or unapproved drinks outside of the cafeteria, parking without a permit, smoking, or having a book uncovered.

 Probation - a period of time in which a student works closely with her parents, counselors, and the disciplinarian to make the necessary changes in behavior that will enable her to continue at Notre Dame.
-Probation is imposed for an accumulation of ten violations within the course of a school year or for a Serious Offense.
+Probation is imposed for an accumulation of ten violations, detentions or a combination of both within the course of a school year or for a Serious Offense.
 If the student violates the terms of her probation, she is subject to expulsion.
-During this following will be in effect:

-During this time the following will be in effect:
+During probation, the following will be in effect: